 Lecture and participation 70% obtained from four exams.
 A roll sheet may be circulated during class; eight unauthorized absences may result in a student being dropped with a WF for non-attendance.
 The final will not be comprehensive.
-All exams will be in-class, closed book and multiple-choice, T/F or fill in the blank.
+All exams will be in-class, closed book and multiple-choice, T/F, or fill in the blank.
 All students must take the final exam.
-Department policy does not permit extra credit.
 Lab counts 30% according to your lab instructor's policy.
 All grades for the course will be final.
 No assignments or work will be considered after the final grade has been recorded.